This post may contain affiliate links.

 WHY THIS RECIPE WORKS:

-- With easy to find ingredients mainly containing spices, this is a breeze to make.
+- With easy-to-find ingredients mainly containing spices, this is a breeze to make.

 - Cooking the slow and slow makes the beef super tender and easy to shred.